symfony/symfony-docs/security.rst

 the error and redirect back to this controller, where we read the error (using ``AuthenticationUtils``) so that it can be displayed back to the user.

-Finally, create or updaate the template:
+Finally, create or update the template:

 .. code-block:: html+twig